 Avalon's annual Sustainability Reports are prepared in accordance with the Global Reporting Initiative's Global Reporting Standards.
-They incorporate a self-assessment of Fiscal year performance and sets targets for the next fiscal year against the applicable and updated Mining Association of Canada "Toward Sustainable Mining" indicators.
+They incorporate a self-assessment of Fiscal year performance and also sets targets for the next fiscal year against the applicable and updated Mining Association of Canada "Toward Sustainable Mining" indicators.
+Avalon has also initiated reporting against the applicable material UN Sustainable Development Goals.
+A review and update of the Sustainability Policy has been initiated to formally document the significant progress the Company had made in sustainability and to ensure its industry leadership is maintained.

 A risk assessment was completed related to the COVID 19 pandemic and detailed office re-opening procedures were developed and training completed for all employees.
-The office remains largely closed with most employees still working from home and only occasionally visiting the office.
-No COVID 19 related illnesses have been reported and an Interim COVID 19 Policy has been approved that requires all employees and contractors to be fully vaccinated.
+Most employees are still working from home and only occasionally visiting the office.
+No COVID 19 related illnesses have been reported and plans to re-open the office have been initiated.

 Avalon is committed to working closely with its Indigenous partners to create lasting economic and social benefits in the communities.